Voicious/Voicious/README.md

 ## Install

-Run the following command from the root directory to install Voicious' dependencies :
+Run the following command from the root directory to install Voicious' dependencies and build the project :
 <pre><code>npm install</code></pre>

-Otherwise, you can manually install all dependencies and run :
-<pre><code>cake build</code></pre>
+**Voicious** uses [Grunt](http://gruntjs.com) so you can easily build the project with `grunt build` and the documentation with `grunt docco`.

 ## Run